AlexPrud/Personal_Projects/README.md

-# Personal_Projects
-Random Personal Projects
+# Personal Projects

+### Tic-Tac-Toe in Python
+Tic-Tac-Toe implemented in python.
+Compatible in Windows and Linux.